neoforged/Documentation/docs/datamaps/neo_maps.md

 ```

 ## `neoforge:vibration_frequencies`
-NeoForge provides a data map that allows configuring the shulker vibration frequencies emmited by game events, as a replacement for `VibrationSystem#VIBRATION_FREQUENCY_FOR_EVENT` (which is now ignored).
+NeoForge provides a data map that allows configuring the shulker vibration frequencies emitted by game events, as a replacement for `VibrationSystem#VIBRATION_FREQUENCY_FOR_EVENT` (which is now ignored).
 This data map is located at `neoforge/data_maps/game_event/vibration_frequencies.json` and its objects have the following structure:
 ```js
 {